thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

 .. note::

   - You can add multiple tags.
-  - To delete a tag, click on the :guilabel:`X` next to the tag.
+  - To delete a tag, click :fa:`times` next to the tag.

 3. Click :guilabel:`Save` after adding tags to save your changes.